Slow Dancing in the Big City: Reaction

 The film opened to mixed reviews.
-Janet Maslin of the New York Times pointed out its similarities to Avildsen's previous film Rocky, going so far as to call it "Rocky on the Hoof".
+Janet Maslin of The New York Times pointed out its similarities to Avildsen's previous film Rocky, going so far as to call it "Rocky on the Hoof".
 She went on to write a more critical review, praising Sorvino as a "perfectly plausible" newsman and Ditchburn as "so glamorous and mystifyingly odd that she recalls the young Audrey Hepburn" while stating that both were "sabotaged by the script".
 Ed Blank of The Pittsburgh Press wrote similar commenting that "Grant's script has little to do with real life and more to do with outdated movies", and noting that "Ditchburn looks and speak like Vivien Leigh".
 However, film critic Roger Ebert stated in his review that he "loved it" and that the movie "cheerfully exists in the world of big hearts and brave tears and happy endings that make you blow your nose."
 He did admit that "there hasn't been a cornier romantic tear-jerker since Love Story" and commented that Ditchburn's performance was "remarkably wooden."
 He and Gene Siskel later reviewed the film in an episode of their TV series Sneak Previews.
-Both critics recommended the film, agreeing that it was corny but that the sincerity of the characters and Paul Sorvino's performance made it work.
+Both critics recommended the film, agreeing that it was corny but that the sincerity of the characters and Sorvino's performance made it work.
 In a particularly scathing review, Dan Dinicola of The Gazette commented that "it seems the makers of this tinsel romance were so concerned with following patented formulas that they forgot to give it a heart", adding that Grant's screenplay was "horrible; not so much the story idea, but the dialogue, the resolution, the subplots" and condemned Avildsen's direction as "soppy and as sloppy as the story".